HAIXIN-ZHANG/crossword-puzzle/README.md

 This project was build by HAIXIN-ZHANG.
 # Install Node and npm

-Highly recommends you install Homebrew for installing other packages like Node.js or MongoDB.
+* Highly recommends you install Homebrew for installing other packages like Node.js or MongoDB.

-To install Homebrew, open your terminal run:
+* To install Homebrew, open your terminal run:

 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

-You can run below to check did you install Homebrew successfully:
+* You can run below to check did you install Homebrew successfully:

 brew update

-After instal Homebrew successfully, you can install Node.js now, please run:
+* After instal Homebrew successfully, you can install Node.js now, please run:

 brew install node

-Then please run:
+* Then please run:

 brew install npm

-You can run node -v and npm -v to check current version, if they are successful installed.
+* To check current version, if they are successful installed.
+You can run:

+node -v and npm -v
 ### `npm install`

 It will automatically download the node packages for this game.